SS Ellan Vannin (1860): Loss

 News of the disaster reached Douglas on the Friday evening, and the directors sat in almost continuous session until Monday.
 Communication was by telegram and information was difficult to ascertain.
 At approximately 19:00hrs a telegram was received which reported that the crew of the Formby lightship had seen lifebuoys, bags of turnips, several dead sheep and a piano floating near the lightship.
 It was also reported that the crew of the lightship had picked up a mail bag which was destined for the Birkenhead Post Office and which was found to contain letters despatched from Ramsey.

 The following morning the company offices in Douglas received a telegram from Liverpool stating that one of the Ellan Vannin's lifeboats had been washed ashore at New Brighton with its cover on and its working gear inside.
 Also washed ashore were parts of the ship's bridge.

 On Saturday morning Tynwald departed Douglas to replace Fenella on the Douglas – Liverpool service, with Fenella in turn taking the sailing to Ramsey which should have been undertaken by Ellan Vannin.

-It was five days after the ship went down that the first bodies were recovered.
+The first bodies were recovered five days after the ship went down.
 In January 1910, Cpt.
 Teare's body was found washed ashore on Ainsdale beach in Southport.
 It was subsequently returned to the Isle of Man for burial.